nexo-tech/nexo-tech.github.io/content/posts/building-your-own-https-tunnel/index.md

 - **Client** connects to `/tunnel` endpoint on the VM.
 - Receives a **random 8-character subdomain** (e.g., `ab12cd34.tunnel.example.com`).
 - **Each HTTP request** from browsers becomes a **new yamux stream**.
-- Streams proxy through WebSocket to `localhost` on your laptop.
+- Streams proxy through WebSocket to `localhost` on your local machine.
 - **Caddy** handles HTTPS with wildcard certificates issued in seconds.

 ## How It Works